harness-training-dept/CanaryCDWorkshop/README.md

 ![rename](/images/rename.jpg)

 9. Now that we've renamed the file, we need to update it with the following code.
-Please use the samne procedure you did in step 7.
-First delete everything in the file then replace it with the following code:
+Using a similar procedure from step 7, you're going to first delete everything in the file then replace it with the following code.
+Note you can also reference this code [here.](https://github.com/harness-training-dept/CanaryCDWorkshop/blob/master/yamls/ingress.yaml)

 ```
 #